 You may try to imagine yourself as a customer and try to think of just what type of information you would be willing to give.

 Information to Ask For in a Lead Generation Form

 This is the most fundamental information needed to personalize your communication with each lead.

 Email serves as a unique identifier in contacting your lead.

-This will give you the ability to research your lead’s industry and company and how the lead might benefit from your product or service (mainly for B2B).
+This will give you the ability to research your lead’s industry, company and how the lead will benefit from your product or service (mainly for B2B).

 Knowing an individual’s role will help you understand how to approach them and relate to them.

 Having the location information of a lead can help you group your contacts by region and time zone, and help you qualify the lead depending on geography.